 Of course knowing that you should eat more fruits and vegetables and actually doing it and making it work in real life can be two different things.

-Clean Eating Rule #2: Incorporate 12 to 16 Hour Intermittent Fasting Into Your Daily Diet
+Clean Eating Rule #2: Incorporate a 12 to 16 Hour Intermittent Fast

 First of all, if the word “fasting” makes you nervous, please here me out…